 Where Do Bed Bugs Bite Humans?

-Bed bugs live on an exclusive meal plan which happens to be running through your veins as you are read this article.
+Bed bugs live on an exclusive meal plan which happens to be running through your veins as you read this article.
 The only thing that stands between bed bugs and their five-star meal is the skin on your body.
 Skin, that also happens to be hairless.

 The sad news is that knowing what a bed bug bite looks like may not be enough and if you wake up to itchy welts in the morning, do a thorough check of your bed and see if you indeed do have bed bugs.